asha23/wp-seed-timber/README.md

 Assuming you have Advanced Custom Fields Pro installed (Which is a requirement) - All the fields are ready to go in this theme.
 However, you will need to sync them for them to fall into place.

+In your field groups, you will see Sync Available.

 Templates
 ================